 See further information in CSUN’s sexual violence prevention and education statement, Title IX Notice of Nondiscrimination (which includes facts and myths about sexual violence), and Victim’s Rights and Options Notice.

 Whom to Contact If You Have Complaints, Questions or Concerns

 Title IX requires the University to designate a Title IX Coordinator to monitor and oversee overall Title IX compliance.
-Your campus Title IX Coordinator is available to explain and discuss your right to file a criminal complaint (for example, in cases of sexual assault); the University’s complaint process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.
+Your campus Title IX Coordinator is available to explain and discuss your right to file a criminal complaint (for example, in cases of sexual violence); the University’s complaint process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.
 If you are in the midst of an emergency, please call the police immediately by dialing 9-1-1.

 Campus Title IX Coordinator

 - Office of Equity & Diversity